Monroe Community College

 DASNY completed the project about $1 million under budget with an MWBE participation rate of above 50 percent.

-DASNY President & CEO Gerrard P. Bushell toured the nearly completed campus with President Kress in June 2017.
+Former DASNY President & CEO Gerrard P. Bushell toured the nearly completed campus with Kress in June 2017.

 “Monroe Community College’s Downtown Campus is an incredible achievement,” Dr. Bushell said.
 “DASNY is proud to have helped MCC fulfill its vision and create a welcoming environment in which students can make the most of the opportunities they have here.
 It was a pleasure to work with such a leading organization that is playing a pivotal role in fast forwarding the Finger Lakes regional economy.”